-Communicating scientific findings - as well as how and why we do scientific research - is a big part of a scientist's job.
-But effectively communicating complex information can be difficult...
-Learning to speak in plain language is not typically part of a scientist's training.
+Sharing scientific findings, what they mean and why it matters is a big part of a scientist's job.
+But effectively communicating complex information can be hard; it's not typically part of scientific training.

 I used to think that great storytellers were born... but now I know that anyone can learn to tell a great story.
 Below are some of the organizations and events where I've told stories about science and being a scientist.
 Read and listen here.